robbjr99/AIPI540-Module1Project/README.md

 This leads to a paper on Implementation of the model used in the paper **_Protest Activity Detection and Perceived Violence Estimation from Social Media Images_** (ACM Multimedia 2017) [\[arxiv\]](https://arxiv.org/abs/1709.06204) *by Donghyeon Won, Zachary C. Steinert-Threlkeld, Jungseock Joo*.

 Utilizing this paper's algorithm we added a GRAD-CAM for more interpretability to identify where the algorithm is picking up the violence estimations.
+For PowerPoint link click [here](https://github.com/robbjr99/AIPI540-Module1Project/blob/main/CV%20Module%201.pptx).

 ## Install
 1. Clone this repo locally `git clone git@github.com:robbjr99/AIPI540-Module1Project.git`